iChristwin/GLOW2USDG/README.md

 # DAI2SLX
-DEX swaper for DAI to SLX on Mimo
+DEX swapper for DAI to SLX on Mimo